Mollie King: Sponsorship deals and autobiography

-It was revealed in 2009 that The Saturdays would be the new faces of hair removal product Veet.
+It was revealed in 2009 that the Saturdays would be the new faces of hair removal product Veet.
 They later became the new faces of a major campaign for Impulse women's deodorant.
 The group recorded a television ad, which featured their songs "Forever Is Over" and "Ego".
 It was also dubbed "The Impulse Diaries".
-The TV content, which involves a sponsorship package on Channel 4, will show the girls in various settings, including a hotel room, a tour bus and backstage before a gig.
+The TV content, which involved a sponsorship package on Channel 4, showed the girls in various settings, including a hotel room, a tour bus and backstage before a gig.
 This first aired on 23 October.
-The Saturdays also did a photoshoot, posing on a giant sofa as they launched T-Mobile's Big Sofa Night In campaign in London, United Kingdom.
-The group sat on the sofa for more than 12 hours, the sofa was the size of a double decker bus.
+The Saturdays also did a photoshoot, posing on a giant sofa as they launched T-Mobile's Big Sofa Night In campaign in London, England.
+The group sat on the sofa for more than 12 hours; the sofa was the size of a double decker bus.
 In 2013, King created a collection for Oasis Stores titled 'Loved by Mollie'.
-During September 2013, King designed shoes to help raise funds for UK charity Save The Children.
+During September 2013, King designed shoes to help raise funds for UK charity Save the Children.
 King also was an ambassador for Maybelline during the Vodafone London Fashion Week.
 In 2017, King became the face of the Christmas campaign for Boux Avenue lingerie.

-In early 2010, The Saturdays were going to publish their autobiography.
+In early 2010, the Saturdays were going to publish their autobiography.
 King later announced that the autobiography would be titled The Saturdays: Our Story.
 The book was officially released on 25 October 2010.
 The Saturdays appeared at WH Smith in Bluewater for a book signing on 16 October 2010.
 The cover of their book cover had a similar cover to their Headlines! album and their The Headlines Tour due to them all being released around the same time.
-The book gives insight into the world of The Saturdays by telling the tale of their success.
-King has her own chapter in the book, which she speaks about her love interests, their friendship within the group, and a personal insight into their lives before finding fame.
+The book gives insight into the world of the Saturdays by telling the tale of their success.
+King has her own chapter in the book, in which she speaks about her love interests, their friendship within the group, and a personal insight into their lives before finding fame.
 The book also gives fashion and beauty tips, some gossip, accompanied by photos from the girls' own collection.